sahays/comprehend-custom/README.md

 - [create a new S3 bucket](https://docs.aws.amazon.com/cli/latest/reference/s3api/create-bucket.html) for training and unlabeled data
 - [create an IAM role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-service.html) using the policy document described below
 - go to Program.cs in each project, find all variables with `<your->` and replace them with actual values in your own test account
-- From a command line, go to `custom-classification` project first in the downloaded folder and then execute `dotnet run` this will download all dependencies, build, and run the code.
+- From a command line, go to `custom-classification` project first in the downloaded folder and then execute `dotnet run` this will download all dependencies, build, and run the program.
 Follow the same for `analysis-job` project

 ```ServiceRoleArn``` uses the following policy document to grant privileges to Amazon Comprehend to access the S3 bucket where training data is stored
 ```json